 Who doesn’t like macadamia nuts?
 They are tasty, creamy, healthy, and a great source of protein.
 Also, they make a great ingredient when baking cookies, especially during the fall.

 Although macadamia nuts are healthy for humans, it is not such a good idea for your pet.
-Your furry friend would only need to eat a small amount in order to experiment bad effects.
+Your furry friend would only need to eat a small amount to experience terrible effects.

 The symptoms in cats after eating macadamia nuts can be: